The DC Neighborhood Profiles is a comprehensive tool to discover opportunities to start and expand businesses throughout Washington, DC neighborhoods.

 DC’s population has increased by 13% since 2010 to more than 681,000 – its highest level since the 1970s.
 Residential growth is expected to continue with projections estimating DC’s population to reach more than 842,200 by 2030.5 Combined with DC’s daytime population in excess of one million people and 21.3 million annual visitors, developers and investors have been building new retail centers to meet this growing demand.

-2. We’re going to be seeing a lot more retail in the city
+2. We’re going to be seeing a lot more retail in Washington, DC

 There is currently 1.3 million retail square feet under construction in DC.